ctheissen/NIRSPEC-Data-Reduction-Pipeline/README.md

       Changes have been made to make the latest version compatible with the upgraded NIRSEPC (end of 2018).
       Wavelength solutions may or may not be accurate, contact Chris Theissen for more info.
       Additional testing for KOA mode is needed.
 Best results are given we used in AB pair mode.

+      Example usage for upgraded NIRSPEC:
+      python nsdrp.py /path_to/Aframe /path_to/Bframe

+      Additionally you may pass an arc file by specifying the keywords:
+      -arc_filename=/path_to/Arcfile -arclamp_filename=/path_to/NIRSPEC-Data-Reduction-Pipeline/ir_arclines.dat

+      Similary, you may pass an etalon file using the keywords:
+      -arc_filename=/path_to/Etalonfile -arclamp_filename=/path_to/NIRSPEC-Data-Reduction-Pipeline/ir_etalonlines.dat

+      Other recommened keywords include:
+      -spatial_jump_override
+      -verbose
+      -debug
+      -dgn